Autodesk/bionano-wetLabAccelerator/README.md

 - required fields + UI feedback

-- directive for response to order / run ... abstract so can pass in strings dep on type
+- directive for response to order / run
+  - abstract so can pass in strings dep on type
+  - link to transcriptic page

 - json editor - have a save so that model doesn't reposition cursor, but need to validate